SeedSigner/seedsigner/README.md

 CertUtil -hashfile  seedsigner_0_*_*.img.zip SHA256 | findstr /v "hash"
 ```

-The response must include the text **seedsigner_[VersionNumber].img.zip OK**, like this:
+The response must include the text **seedsigner_[VersionNumber].img.zip: OK**, like this example:
 ```
 seedsigner_0_5_x.img.zip: OK
+shasum: WARNING: 4 Lines are improperly formatted
 ```
-**If you have received the "OK" message above then your verification has suceeded! :) :) !!
+**If you have received the "OK" message above, then your verification has suceeded! :) :) !!
 All the download files are now all confirmed as both authentic and unaltered**!
+The warning message about 4 lines being improperly formatted can be safely ignored.

-If the result did not display "OK", then you must stop here immediately.
+If the result shows "FAILED", then you must stop here immediately.
 Do not continue.
 Contact us for assistance at the Telegram address above.

 Please recognize that this process can only validate the software to the extent that the entity that first published the key is an honest actor, and their private key is not compromised or somehow being used by a malicious actor.

 ##Writing to your MicroSD card
-### Insert more here
+### Insert more instructions here
 to be done by MarcG

 ---------------